damianhakert/damianhakert.github.io/source/_posts/2015-12-30-swag-gitlab-plan.markdown

 Some GitLab users who should be celebrating the festive season might be suffering from post-Christmas blues.
 Maybe you didn’t get everything you wanted for Christmas.
 We feel partly responsible for that, and we want to make it up to you.

 We’re so happy when people contact us to ask for some swag: a sticker, a t-shirt, anything!
-Then we feel sad because we don’t have a swag shop and no way to get people something to show their appreciation.
+Then we feel sad because we don’t have a swag shop and we have no way to get people something to show their appreciation.
 This is a great problem to have: too much love.

 So now we’re hard at work to get a swag shop set up.
 If you want to be the absolute first to know about it, sign up below.
 Bonus: You’ll be entered into a prize draw for a gift.
 Good luck!